Chunting/Demo-HelloWorldWSCS/Tutorial.md

 	_The site running in the cloud_

-1. In Windows Azure portal, go to the storage account's dashboard.
+1. In Windows Azure portal, go to the cloud service's dashboard.
 Then go to **Configure** tab and show the audience the monitoring options.

 	![Storage Account monitoring options](images/storage-account-monitoring-options.png?raw=true "Storage Account monitoring options")